insideout/ai/_posts/_archive/2020-01-26-h2oai-empowers-marketaxess-to-innovate-and-inform-trading-strategies.md

 ---
 category: news
 title: "H2O.ai Empowers MarketAxess to Innovate and Inform Trading Strategies"
 excerpt: "H2O also has an industry leading AutoML functionality that automatically runs through all the algorithms and their hyperparameters to produce a leaderboard of the best models.
-The H2O platform is extensively used in industries such as financial services ..."
+The H2O platform is extensively used in industries such as financial services that require the machine learning at scale.
+About H2O.ai H2O.ai is an open source leader in ..."
 publishedDateTime: 2020-01-26T23:16:00Z
 webUrl: "https://www.businesswire.com/news/home/20200126005001/en/H2O.ai-Empowers-MarketAxess-Innovate-Inform-Trading-Strategies"
 type: article
-quality: 19
+quality: 39
-heat: -1
+heat: 39
 published: false

 provider: